How to make blue cheese

 - Mix it and half a glass of milk, leaving for 60 minutes.

-- Cut the jelly and stir gently with a wooden spoon, leave for 25 minutes.
+- Cut the jelly and gently stir with a wooden spoon, leave for 25 minutes.
 During this time, flakes will settle to the bottom of the container.

 - After the last time, coat the resulting product with plain salt and let it dry for about 10-12 hours.